-Order 881 will become effective March 14, 2022.
-113 Requests for rehearing and/or clarification of Order 881 were filed by ATC, EEI, ITC Holdings, MISO IMM, and the MISO TOs on January 18, 2022, but may be deemed denied by operation of law.
+Order 881 became effective March 14, 2022.
+123

+Requests for rehearing and/or clarification.
+Requests for rehearing and/or clarification of Order 881 were filed by ATC, EEI, ITC Holdings, MISO IMM, and the MISO TOs on January 18, 2022, but may be deemed denied by operation of law.
 On February 18, 2022, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".
-114 The Notice confirmed that the 60-day period during which a petition for review of Order 881 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 881.
+The Notice confirmed that the 60-day period during which a petition for review of Order 881 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 881.
 The Notice also indicated that the FERC would address, as is its right, the rehearing requests in a future order, and may modify or set aside its orders, in whole or in part, "in such manner as it shall deem proper."